cyberpunk042/social-experiment-automation/README.md

     ```json
     [
         {
-            "text": "The future belongs to those who believe in the beauty of their dreams.",
+            "caption_text": "The future belongs to those who believe in the beauty of their dreams.",
             "tags": ["inspirational", "future", "dreams"],
             "length": "medium",
             "category": "inspirational",